Kandy Cricket Club: History

 Cricket has been played in Kandy since 1863.
 The first club to play was Kandy Dancing, Boating & Rowing Club.
 In 1896 it became the Kandy SC.
-Ceylon’s first unofficial test was played at Bogambara Grounds in 1889.
+Ceylon's first unofficial test was played at Bogambara Grounds in 1889.
 In 1946, the Kandy District Cricket Association and there after the Central Province Cricket Association was formed.
-During the 1970’s Kandy SC was unable to complete their quota of matches and were suspended which led to some of their keen cricketers forming the Kandy CC.
+During the 1970s Kandy SC was unable to complete their quota of matches and were suspended which led to some of their keen cricketers forming the Kandy CC.